-c) Share-Based Compensation
+b) Share-Based Compensation

 We recognize compensation costs related to share options granted to employees, consultants and directors based on the estimated fair value of the awards on the date of grant.
 We estimate the grant date fair value, and the resulting share-based compensation expense, using the Black-Scholes option-pricing model.
 This Black-Scholes option pricing model uses various inputs to measure fair value, including estimated fair value of our underlying common shares at the grant date, expected term, estimated volatility, risk-free interest rate and expected dividend yields of our common shares.
+The estimated volatility creates a critical estimate because we have not been a public company long enough to demonstrate our own historical volatility.
 The grant date fair value of the share-based awards is recognized on a straight-line basis over the requisite service periods, which are generally the vesting period of the respective awards.
 Forfeitures are accounted for as they occur.